-• The Council is aware of the sensitivity of the Country Park and the various sites identified for development and has taken a careful and considered approach to each proposal.
+- The Council is aware of the sensitivity of the Country Park and the various sites identified for development and has taken a careful and considered approach to each proposal.
 The need for a visitor centre and wake boarding has been established through appropriate stages of feasibility which are detailed in The Dams to Darnley Country Park Supplementary Planning Guidance (2015) (CD/13).
 The SPG sets out the rationale and benefits of a Visitor Centre and wakeboarding facility and identifies a preferred option which has the least impact on landscape and biodiversity.
 The design brief is for an ecologically sensitive facility that blends into the rural setting.
-The impact of the visitor centre was assessed through the SEA (2015) (CD/83) which accompanied the Dams to Darnley SPG.
+The impact of the visitor centre was assessed through the SEA (2015) (CD/83) which accompanied the Dams to Darnley SPG. - It is not proposed to modify the Plan based upon the above.